 I just wanted to follow up and let you know that if you have any further issues or questions, please feel free to call me directly.
 You can just call the customer service line and use extension 1234.

 This would send yet another signal of clear customer care.
 Also, while I don’t have any data on-hand to prove this, I am sure the actual number of customers that would call Jane would be tiny, thus you get the benefit of the caring email without the further cost of serving the customer.

-Now, some of you may say “well, what if the airline can’t simply slash the cost of solving this problem to $500 for the re-seating?”
+Now, some of you may say “well, what if the airline can’t simply slash the cost by a third for the re-seating?”

 In actuality I think the solution in many cases is secondary to the handling of the case.
 If the airline in this case had demonstrated a similar optimal approach that I outline here (acknowledging the issue, sympathizing with the customer, an eagerness to solve the problem creatively, providing choices etc), yet they could not provide any workable solution, I suspect most people would be reasonably satisfied with the effort.